aplteam/Tatin/docs/FirstStepsWithTatin.md

 A>       ]ListVersions [*]example-versions
 A> ```
 A>
-A> This would check all Registries with a priority greater than 0 for `example-versions`, and list all hits.
+A> This would check all known Registries with a priority greater than 0 for `example-versions`, and list all hits.

 The fact that Registries with a priority of `0` are not scanned by Tatin allows you to include a Registry like `https://test.tatin.dev` in your user settings.
 You don't really want that Registry to participate in a scan, but that way you can still execute commands like `]tatin.ListPackages` etc. on it.